- › Money and Currency

-This is not possible as the taxis are privately owned.
-Fares must be paid directly to the driver except in the case of an airport transfer that was organised prior to your arrival/departure.
+It is not possible to add taxi fares to your room but as the taxis are privately owned.
+Fares must be paid directly to the driver, except in the case of an airport transfer that was organized prior to your arrival/departure.

 7. Can I pay for my BodyHoliday on arrival?